DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### InitiatorAssetRefunded/ParticipantAssetRefunded

-These two event log that the `asset` has been refunded back to the original owner, because of the `asset` timelock expiration.
+These two events indicate that `asset` has been refunded by the original owner after the timelock expires.

 ```
 event InitiatorAssetRefunded(uint256 refundTimestamp, bytes32 secretHash, address refunder, address assetToken, uint256 amount);